Following DriveClub server issues post-launch, Evolution devs have come out to say “we had confidence everything was ready”.

 Now, DriveClub Game Director Paul Rustchynsky has come out to say the developer had complete confidence in the game’s extensive pre-launch tests.

 “We ran a beta test and none of these issues occurred,” said Rustchynsky on Twitter.
-“We had confidence everything was read.
-These issues were unexpected.”

 “We did run large scale synthetic load tests with tens of thousands of concurrent users and the tests were successful.”

 Some gamers are demanding compensation from Evolution and Sony because of the server issues that limited their enjoyment of the game.